-Then we can proceed to testing for differentially methylated CpG sites between different groups.
-We fit NB GLMs for all the CpG loci.
+Then we proceed to testing for differentially methylated CpG sites between different groups.
+We fit quasi NB GLM for all the CpG loci using the glmQLFit function.

 '''

-fit <- glmFit(y1, design)
+fit <- glmQLFit(y1, design)

 '''

 We identify differentially methylated CpG loci between the 40-45 and $60\text{-}65\mu m$ group using the likelihood-ratio test.
 The contrast corresponding to this comparison is constructed using the makeContrasts function.